 Abacus Mysteries that were prevalent during that time.
-Historically that is the first Abacus to be used.
-The framed beads Abacus that is in use today was founded after several computations and permutations were conducted on the initial sand tray counting device that was in use ages ago.
-Today the Abacus is considered to be a powerful tool for teaching arithmetic since it is said to:
+Historically, that is the first Abacus to be used.
+There used to be an initial sand tray counting device that was in use ages ago.
+The framed beads Abacus that is in use today came into existence after several computations and permutations done on the initial device .
+Today, we know Abacus as a powerful tool for teaching arithmetic since it :

-- Increase understanding of the number placement value and
+- Increases the understanding of the number placement value and

 - It enables students to gain far better knowledge of the numbers themselves.